 - Excellence (innovation potential of the idea)

-- Impact (characater and impact of the project)
+- Impact (character and impact of the project)

 - Quality and efficiency of the implementation (quality of the Proof of Concept-plan)